ColeJMitchell/machine-learning-stock-prediction/readme.md

 | `stock_prediction.h5` | Model saved in google colab from `./stock_predictor.ipynb` |  |

 ## Developement Structure
+### Data Aquisition
 Within this project, data aquisition was aimed at collecting submissions and comments from r/wallstreet bets.
+While data collection was performed effectively, the attribution of industry or financial identifiers was essentially impossible given the very limited resources and time frame of this project.
+That is about 4 weeks during the spring of 2025.
+With this in mind, supplementary data was downloadde from kaggle.
+The final collection of reddit submission data ranges from 2020 to 2025 with around 50000 elements.
 With this data, external LLMs among other techniques are used to attemp attributing some public stock ticker or industry code for every collected data element.
 Next, we additionally employ sentiment analysis over the elements of this collected corpus.
 With sentiments, dates, and reference to financial elements, we can employ a strategy to reinforce pretrained financial models with publicly available sentiment.

 #### Overview of data collection:
 https://github.com/user-attachments/assets/804e38a0-81fd-4d67-a802-059461bee602